jessex/shrtn/README.md

 ## Deficiencies

-The database can only accept up to 9,223,372,036,854,775,808 unique URLs due to the fact that the largest possible integer key is 9,223,372,036,854,775,807.
+The database can only accept up to 9,223,372,036,854,775,808 unique URLs due to the fact that this is the largest possible integer key.
 However, this seems to be big enough. :)

 With regards to the "URL standardization," more work can be done.
 At present, it accepts URLs as obviously invalid as "a/bc".
 The methodology is to take in a